32 Fitness Terms Every Beginner Needs To Know

-Each program in the Sweat app has recommended low-intensity cardio sessions.
-You can choose to make these sessions low-impact in order to care for your joints, and you can even do steady-state cardio at home, using bodyweight exercises.
+Most programs in the Sweat app have recommended low-intensity cardio sessions.
+You can choose to make these sessions low-impact if you’re looking for something that’s kinder on your joints.

 Metcon (metabolic conditioning)

-Metcon, short for metabolic conditioning, is a powerful workout style that increases your breathing and heart rate with exercises that build muscle and increase fitness at the same time.
+Short for metabolic conditioning, metcon is a powerful workout style that increases your breathing and heart rate with exercises designed to build muscle and improve your fitness.

-Metcon is an advanced training technique, and you'll need a baseline level of fitness to begin safely.
-Sweat Trainer Cass Olholm includes this highly effective training style in her High Intensity Strength program, which brings gym-style training to your home.
+Cass Olholm includes this highly effective training style in her High Intensity Strength program, which brings gym-style training to your home.
 You can try a free Express Metcon workout from Cass here!

 RPE (Rate Of Perceived Exertion)

-This is a score from 1-10 that measures the intensity of an exercise.
-It’s based on how you feel during that exercise.
-A score of 1 means you can easily do this all day, whereas a score of 10 means that you can only hold this effort for a few seconds.
+This is a subjective rating between one and 10 that measures the intensity of an exercise.
+It’s based on how you feel - physically and mentally - during that exercise.
+A score of one means you can easily do this all day, whereas a 10 means that was your absolute max!

 Resistance training is any form of exercise that builds muscle strength and endurance.
 It can be bodyweight training like calisthenics, or strength training using weights and equipment.

-A superset is where you alternate between two exercises, with either no rest or a short rest between each.
-Supersets usually consist of exercises targeting similar or complementary muscle groups, depending on if you’re trying to work and fatigue one particular area, or have a full-body workout that doesn’t require much rest between exercises.
+A superset is where you alternate between two exercises, with little or no rest between each.
+Supersets can consist of exercises targeting similar or complementary muscle groups, depending on if you’re trying to work and fatigue one particular area, or have a full-body workout that doesn’t require much rest between exercises.

 This one is unique to the Sweat app!
-It’s the selfie that you take at the end of your workout to celebrate your achievement.
+It’s the selfie you take at the end of your workout to celebrate your achievement.
 Share and tag @sweat in your social posts and you might be featured via Sweat’s stories.

-A tri-set includes three exercises done consecutively.
-Like a superset, it's a way to make effective use of your training time.
+A tri-set is a combination of three exercises performed consecutively.
+Like a superset, it's a way to make more effective use of your training time.

-Tabata training is a type of high-intensity interval training.
-It consists of short workout blocks that consist of 20 seconds at maximum effort, followed by 10 seconds of rest.
+Tabata is a type of high-intensity interval training and involves short workout blocks that consist of 20 seconds at maximum effort, followed by 10 seconds of rest.

 When you start a new program or experiment with a different training style, understanding the benefits of different types of exercise can help motivate you to continue.
 Make sure you read the Sweat blog for more expert advice, how-to guides, trainer tips and health and wellbeing essentials.

 * Disclaimer: This blog post is not intended to replace the advice of a medical professional.
 The above information should not be used to diagnose, treat, or prevent any disease or medical condition.
 Please consult your doctor before making any changes to your diet, sleep methods, daily activity, or fitness routine.
 Sweat assumes no responsibility for any personal injury or damage sustained by any recommendations, opinions, or advice given in this article.